 Inactive Heart Disease

-Wyckoff the goes on to detail that inactive heart disease is characterised by the post-infection event where the healing process has resulted in scar tissue forming where there was previously unscarred, healthy tissue.
+Wyckoff then goes on to detail that inactive heart disease is characterised by the post-infection event where the healing process has resulted in scar tissue forming where there was previously unscarred, healthy tissue.

-This then impacts ability for the heart function in an optimal state.
+This then impacts the ability for the heart to function in an optimal state.

 When the heart is impacted by an active or an inactive heart disease, patients may experience symptoms such as: